Truck Accident ATTORNEYS

 Get witness contact information if possible – The chaotic aftermath of a truck accident can make it difficult to talk to witnesses, but if you can get witness contact information, do so.
 Your own personal account of events is limited to what you saw and experienced, someone else could have information that further corroborates your account and proves the negligence of the truck driver.

 Take pictures of the accident – In the aftermath of a trucking accident, if you happen to have a camera on you and are no longer in serious danger, try to take pictures of both your vehicle or property, and the truck itself.
-You want to do this to preserve the image what the vehicle looked like immediately after the accident.
+You want to do this to preserve the image of what the vehicle looked like immediately after the accident.
 Even cellphone images can be useful.